bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 > unique identifier of the revision.
 After merging branches, simply
 > saying "revision 1" and "revision 2" stops making sense since the
 > history is no longer linear.

+## Take-aways

+* `git help <command>` probably has the information you need, if slightly technical.
+Scroll down to the bottom of these pages for examples.

+* A git repo can be created anywhere with ease.
+A hidden directory called `.git` is created at that location and contains all the bookkeeping.

+* Save a snapshot of your work by committing a git revision.